Custom Game Board

 MOQ matters because setup cost does not shrink with the run size.
 Small orders are still possible, but the cost per board stays higher because the setup work is not really any smaller.
 Once the quantity goes up, that setup burden is spread much more efficiently, and the unit price usually starts dropping in a more noticeable way.

-Note: Adjusting the structure or tooling late in the game will reset the timeline.
-Re-tooling takes time, so the lead time restarts from that point.
+If you change the structure or tooling mid-project, the timeline resets.
+Re-tooling takes time, so we count from that point.

 Related Blog